SlimeKnights/slimeknights.github.io/_posts/2026-02-01-satchel-update.md

 * Cadmium replaces silver for stealth.
 * Bendalloy replaces rose gold for energy.

-On the chance this disables a metal in your pack, you can always use the `/metalborn metal set` and `/metalborn ferring set` commands to migrate.
-Or a datapack to force enable those now disabled powers.
+If this disables a metal in your pack, players and metalminds should automatically migrate to the new metal.
+On the chance it does not work, you can use the `/metalborn metal set` and `/metalborn ferring set` commands to migrate.
+Alternatively, if you preferred the old metal you can use a datapack to change the conditions on the metals.

 ## Changes